TallKite/linnstrument-firmware/README.md

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns yellow and you can simply tap it.
 You can also tap the yellow button in column 17 (column 16 on a LinnStrument 128).

-Main MicroLinn menu, *LONG-PRESS EACH BUTTON* to see its function
+Main MicroLinn menu, *LONG-PRESS EACH BUTTON* to see its function as a scrolling message, and tap anywhere to stop the scrolling.

   col 2) Per-split column offset (OFF, 2 to 10)